Rohan1974/Gaussian_Naive_Bayes/README.md

 Title: Predictive Modeling for Specialist Treatment Need in Students

-Objective:
-The primary goal of this project is to develop a predictive model to assess, whether students may require specialist treatment.
+*Objective*: The primary goal of this project is to develop a predictive model to assess, whether students may require specialist treatment.

-Dataset:
-The dataset utilized in this project comprises student information including,
+*Dataset*:The dataset utilized in this project comprises student information including,

 timestamp, gender, age, course, current year of study, CGPA, marital status, depression, anxiety, and panic attacks.

-Data Preprocessing:
+*Data Preprocessing*:
 use libraries such as NumPy and Pandas for cleaning and organizing the data.

-Data Visualization:
+*Data Visualization*:
 Matplotlib and Seaborn libraries are used for data visualization.

-Machine Learning Algorithm:
+*Machine Learning Algorithm*:
 The chosen machine learning algorithm for this predictive model is Gaussian Naive Bayes.

-Training and Testing:
+*Training and Testing*:
 The dataset is split into training and testing sets using the train-test split method.

-Accuracy Metrics:
+*Accuracy Metrics*:
 Accuracy_score and Confusion Matrix are employed as the accuracy check metrics.

-Model Saving and Deployment:
+*Model Saving and Deployment*:
 Upon successful training, the Gaussian Naive Bayes model is saved for future use of prediction of new incoming data.

-conclusion: This project demonstrates a systematic approach to predicting the need for specialist treatment in students using a machine learning algorithm.
+*Conclusion*: This project demonstrates a systematic approach to predicting the need for specialist treatment in students using a machine learning algorithm.